 CULTURE THAT’S “CAUGHT, NOT TAUGHT”

 Differentiators are hard to come by these days, and culture is one of the few remaining.
-While competitors may be able to copy products or poach employees, corporate culture is not easily replicated, and that makes it a competitive advantage.3 “An effective culture…shapes how employees think and act; it outlasts an individual leader; it increases productivity and performance,” 4 says David Ulrich, a partner at RBL Group and a professor at the University of Michigan’s Ross School of Business.
+While competitors may be able to copy products or poach employees, corporate culture is not easily replicated, and that makes it a competitive advantage.3 “An effective culture…shapes how employees think and act; it outlasts an individual leader; it increases productivity and performance,” 4 says Dave Ulrich, a partner at RBL Group and a professor at University of Michigan’s Ross School of Business.
 With its emphasis on purpose, Living Office strengthens and reflects a company’s culture.

-Living Office is the three-dimensional expression of Mars Drinks’ culture, which rests on its five principles (quality, responsibility, mutuality, efficiency and freedom).
+Living Office is the three-dimensional expression of Mars Drinks’ culture, which rests on its five principles (quality, responsibility, mutuality, efficiency, and freedom).
 Walls are used sparingly and most of them are transparent, allowing people a clear line of sight to each other and to the outdoors through much of the space.
 Comfortable lounge seating lends itself to connecting and collaborating; when people need to focus, they can move to smaller, private areas.

 This transparency and open layout with lots of choices make it easy for people to collaborate, share best practices, and tell the stories that are a big part of the company’s corporate culture.
-The environment drives collaboration, participation, the sharing of knowledge and productivity, ensuring that culture is “caught, not just taught.”
+The environment drives collaboration, participation, the sharing of knowledge, and productivity, ensuring that culture is “caught, not just taught.”

-“We want our associates to look, watch, and talk,” says Mars Drinks President Xavier Unkovic – to walk over and talk to a colleague instead of sending an email, for example.
+“We want our associates to look, watch, and talk,” says Mars Drinks President Xavier Unkovic—to walk over and talk to a colleague instead of sending an email, for example.
 That’s good for camaraderie and increases associates’ sense that everyone is in it together.
 Social science calls this the “mere exposure effect.”
 Basically, the more we see people, the more inclined we are to like them, even if we don’t interact with them.

-“People get a sense of purpose when leaders are visible and accessible and when the leaders reinforce the importance of the individuals’ work and connection to that of the team and the organisation,” says Brower, who oversaw the study.
+“People get a sense of purpose when leaders are visible and accessible and when the leaders reinforce the importance of the individuals’ work and connection to that of the team and the organization,” says Brower, who oversaw the study.